ellieayla/logstash-output-loginsight/README.md

-# Logstash Plugin
+# logstash-output-loginsight

-This is a plugin for [Logstash](https://github.com/elastic/logstash).
+This is a plugin for [Logstash](https://github.com/elastic/logstash), sending events to [VMware vRealize Log Insight](https://www.vmware.com/support/pubs/log-insight-pubs.html)

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.